-- d) State Parks Account: \$150,000 Expenditures from this account shall be for construction, maintenance and natural resource management projects in state parks. - e) State Parks/Trails (Lottery in Lieu) Account: \$25,000 Expenditures from this account shall be for maintenance and operation of state parks and trails. - f) Natural Resources Aquatic Invasive Species Account: \$25,000 Expenditures from this account shall be for management of invasive species. - g) Forest Management Investment Account: \$50,000 Expenditures from this account shall include forest management activities. - h) Off Highway Motorcycle Account: \$10,000 Expenditures from this account shall be spent on acquisition, maintenance and development of offhighway motorcycle trails and use areas. - i) Off Road Vehicle Account: \$30,000 j) Cross Country Ski Account: \$15,000 k) Parks and Trails Horse Trails Account: \$10,000
+d) State Parks Account: \$150,000

+Expenditures from this account shall be for construction, maintenance and natural resource management projects in state parks.

+e) State Parks/Trails (Lottery in Lieu) Account: \$25,000

+Expenditures from this account shall be for maintenance and operation of state parks and trails.

+- f) Natural Resources Aquatic Invasive Species Account: \$25,000 Expenditures from this account shall be for management of invasive species. - g) Forest Management Investment Account: \$50,000 Expenditures from this account shall include forest management activities. - h) Off Highway Motorcycle Account: \$10,000 Expenditures from this account shall be spent on acquisition, maintenance and development of off-highway motorcycle trails and use areas. - i) Off Road Vehicle Account: \$30,000 j) Cross Country Ski Account: \$15,000 Expenditures from this account shall be used for the development and maintenance of state cross-country ski trails.